Laser Skin Resurfacing

 Most of it has to do with laser skin resurfacing’s advantages over other skin rejuvenation methods that include less bleeding, bruising and discomfort.
 There is also a shorter recovery time that relates to the fact that modern lasers are safer and more gentle than they were, in the past.

-The benefits surrounding laser skin resurfacing deal with the less invasive nature of the procedure.
+The benefits surrounding laser skin resurfacing also have to do with the less invasive nature of the procedure.
 Skin problems such as moderate – severe acne, crow’s feet and wrinkles can be alleviated through the use lasers that will remove skin tissue – layer by layer.
-However, the blood vessels will be sealed, thus reducing bruising, bleeding and discomfort during the recovery period.

 Your procedure will take place at your doctor’s office, an outpatient facility or in a local hospital.
 For most cases, the procedure will be performed in a relatively short period of time (from a few minutes to a little over an hour) and you will be allowed to go home that same day.